- for IHG Users69

 Gift Cards3 partners3 part.

-Although the redemption values are low, it is possible to redeem points for gift cards to retailers like Starbucks, Toys R Us and Bath & Body Works.
+Although the redemption values are low, it is possible to redeem points for gift cards to retailers like Starbucks and Bath & Body Works.

 With your IHG credit card, you can earn points on every purchase each and every day, as well as bonus points on popular categories you probably use every month.
 When you stay at an IHG property, you’ll earn five points for every dollar spent on your reservation.
 At restaurants, gas stations and grocery stores, you’ll earn two points for every dollar spent.
 And lastly, you’ll earn one point on everything else.